-The endocrine glands, located on top of the kidneys, are responsible for producing the hormones that regulate our metabolism, blood pressure, heart rate, mineral levels in the blood stream and the way the body responds to stress.
-When they are overtaxed, they falter and do not function properly.
-This is adrenal fatigue.
+The endocrine glands, located on top of the kidneys, are responsible for producing the hormones that regulate your metabolism, blood pressure, heart rate, mineral levels in the bloodstream, and the way the body responds to stress.
+When your endocrine system is overtaxed, they falter and do not function properly, resulting in a condition called adrenal fatigue.

 How do you know you have adrenal fatigue?

 Adrenal fatigue syndrome causes a host of signs and symptoms.
 When you are under stress, facing an illness, or other challenges, your endocrine system may not function properly and you may begin to feel exhausted easily.
 When the symptoms begin, you may feel fairly normal other than tiring easily.
 For those who have overcome an illness like the flu or another viral infection, you may think your exhaustion is just a lingering symptom when in fact it may be adrenal exhaustion.

 What are the symptoms of adrenal fatigue?

 One of the hormones that are produced by the adrenal glands is cortisol.
 Cortisol is used to regulate your blood pressure.
 When you are stressed, the adrenal glands release more cortisol.
 When your adrenal glands become overtaxed, they can no longer produce the necessary amounts of cortisol and other essential hormones like DHA, adrenaline, epinephrine, estrogen, progesterone, testosterone, and more.
 When this occurs, you can experience the following symptoms.

 - Changes in energy levels – In the evenings you may experience increased energy levels.

 - Circulation problems – Poor circulation is a common symptom.

 - Concentration problems – Cognitive issues along with brain fog can occur.